QAInsights/Streamlit-JMeter/README.md

 ## Streamlit Hello World

 After installing all the necessary components, you could run a `hello` program by invoking `streamlit hello`.
 This will open a browser (or new tab).
 You can run Streamlit from your Github Gists, e.g. `streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/app.py`

+## Streamlit + JMeter

+By leveraging Streamlit with JMeter which brings machine learning capabailities to detect the anamolies and to study the performance of your application.
+Using this repo, you can run your JMeter scripts and visualize the results instantly.

+Streamlit brings intuitive user interface for your JMeter execution and results analysis.

+## How to implement Streamlit with JMeter?

+* Download/Clone this repo
+* Place the contents in your JMETER_HOME\bin folder
+* Launch Streamlit by `streamlit run jmeter.py'